Clearwater Analytics Announces - GuruFocus.com

 BOISE, Idaho, June 15, 2023

-BOISE, Idaho, June 15, 2023 /PRNewswire/ -- Clearwater Analytics Holdings, Inc. ("Clearwater Analytics" or the "Company") (NYSE: CWAN), a leading provider of SaaS-based investment management, accounting, reporting, and analytics solutions, today announced that it has launched an underwritten secondary public offering of an aggregate of 10,000,000 shares of the Company's Class A common stock.
-The Company is conducting a resale of Class A common stock on behalf of certain affiliates of Welsh, Carson, Anderson & Stowe (collectively, the "Selling Stockholders").
+BOISE, Idaho, June 15, 2023 /PRNewswire/ -- Clearwater Analytics Holdings, Inc. ("Clearwater Analytics" or the "Company") (NYSE: CWAN), a leading provider of SaaS-based investment management, accounting, reporting, and analytics solutions, today announced the pricing of its underwritten secondary public offering of its Class A common stock priced at a price to the public of $16.05 per share.
+The offering consists of 10,000,000 shares of Class A common stock to be sold by certain affiliates of Welsh, Carson, Anderson & Stowe (collectively, the "Selling Stockholders").
 The Company will not receive any proceeds from the sale of the Company's Class A common stock by the Selling Stockholders.
 The Company's Class A common stock is listed on the New York Stock Exchange under the ticker symbol "CWAN."
+The offering is expected to close on June 20, 2023, subject to customary closing conditions.

 The shares of Class A common stock in this offering are being offered pursuant to an automatically effective shelf registration statement on Form S-3 filed with the Securities and Exchange Commission ("SEC") on March 8, 2023.
 A prospectus relating to and describing the terms of the proposed offering will be filed with the SEC and may be obtained from: Goldman Sachs & Co.
 LLC, Prospectus Department, 200 West Street, New York, NY 10282, by telephone at 1-866-471-2526, or by email at [email protected]; or by accessing the SEC's website at www.sec.gov.